 If you know an undocumented immigrant could use this information, here is what you should know.

-Can Undocumented Immigrants Open an IRA? – Yes
+Can Undocumented Immigrants Open an IRA? – (Yes, But it Depends)

 In states where it is allowed, an undocumented immigrant must be at least 21 years old to qualify for opening an IRA.

-Additionally, they must have worked for a qualifying employer offering such retirement plans for a year or over 1,000 hours.
+Additionally, they must have worked for a qualifying employer offering such retirement plans for a year or at least 1,000 hours.

-It takes at least a decade to accrue enough value in an IRA.
-The process can take decades.
+It takes at least a decade to accrue enough financial value in an IRA.
+It’s a retirement account, after all.
+For an undocumented immigrant making relatively lower pay, this process can take decades.

-For undocumented immigrants planning to return to a home country within a few years, opening an IRA may be self-defeating.
+Opening an IRA may be self-defeating for undocumented immigrants planning to return to their home country within a few years.

 There are 10% financial penalties and taxes for early IRA withdrawals under the age of 60.